 - Managed Google Play help page

-- Recently, I’ve learned about some excellent Android enterprise guides (plus other guides and blog posts) from Jason Bayton.
+- You can also check out Android enterprise guides (plus other guides and blog posts) from Jason Bayton.

-Samsung Knox is still providing EMM features that can be used alongside or instead of Android enterprise.
+Samsung Knox provides EMM features that can be used on top of (and underneath) Android enterprise.
 See: